sajya/watcher/README.md

 # Local web server for the development of Laravel

-Feature:
+A must-have tool when developing Laravel apps locally. *(If you don't have docker, homestead, etc... :smile:)*

+What can?

 - Provides a local HTTP/1 web server.
 - Generates SSL certificates.
-- A must-have tool when developing Laravel apps locally. *(If you don't have docker, homestead, etc... :smile:)*

 ## Installation